albortros/COVID-19/README.md

   * `model-SIR-region-truepop`: like the former, but the population is fixed to the true known population, and the errors are rescaled with sqrt(chi^2/dof).

+  * `model-Logistic`: fit the national data with logistic curves.

+  * `model-Gompertz`: fit the national data with Gompertz curves.

 ### Predictions